jdtoombs/chat-copilot/helm/README.md

 # Introduction

-This is the helm chart used for deploying Quartech Co-Pilot into a K8s environment.
+This is the helm chart used for deploying Quartech Q-Pilot into a K8s environment.

 # Getting Started